-Current textbooks, online instructional software and materials are used in all areas of the curriculum.
-Learning materials are selected by the principal and teachers.
+Current textbooks and materials are used in all areas of the curriculum.
+Texts are selected by the principal and teachers.
 All books and materials used at Mount Aviat Academy will support the philosophy of the school and will contribute to the character formation of the students.